Farzana76/Farzana76/README.md

-- Hi, I’m Farzana Sharmin Mou
+- Hi, I’m Farzana Sharmin Mou.
-- I'm doing MSc in Artificial Intelligence and Machine Learning
+- I'm doing MSc in Artificial Intelligence and Machine Learning at University of Birmingham.
 - I’m interested in machine learning, data science and web development.
 - I’ve 1y experience in MERN stack development.
 - I’m looking to collaborate on machine learning project.